-Psychic Testing: In the last few weeks we compared our Psychic applicant testing procedures to a company whom we referred to as “Sign Up.”
+Psychic Testing: In the last few weeks, we compared our Psychic applicant testing procedures to a company whom we referred to as “Sign Up.”
 We labeled them Sign Up because anyone could sign up to be a Psychic on their website.

 This is why on AbsoluteyPsychic.com we schedule a 1 on 1 telephone test with the Psychic applicant.
 They have to provide a reading for us.
 We tell them, “I need information on XYZ.
 What do you see? ” This is very similar to a singer on American Idol.
 It’s a cut and dry process.
 If the singer sounds great, then they may win.
 The same concept applies to our testing.
-Was there skill, accuracy, and true talent in the work.
+Was there skill, accuracy, and real talent in work.
 It is a no-brainer.

 Finally, it came to my attention that Sign Up charged their registered Psychic readers an administrative fee upon registration.
 Gosh, I can chew this in a million pieces.
 I can state that from an ethical point of view, this is questionable.
-99.999% of all employment never charge a fee unless equipment and/or merchandise is exchanged.
+99.999% of all employment never charge a fee unless equipment or merchandise is exchanged.